Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 U+13057 kEH_Desc Woman, seated, both knees up, with covered legs and arms, with long hair, wearing a diadem, holding a flower which curves forward, with the flower orientated downwards.

 For U+13057, there was a uraeus in the original, now there is not.
-The Database motivates this by asserting that the uraeus was a mistake because it is not in Gardiner's source (Ann 42, 479).
-However, the font used therein is extremely coarse:
+The Database motivates this by asserting that the uraeus was a mistake because it is not in Gardiner's source (Ann 42, 479), from the tomb of Kheruef.
+However, the reason why no uraeus is visible in that publication is simply because the font used therein is too coarse to see such details:

 https://archive.org/details/ASAE-42-1943/page/n251/mode/2up